Alfresco/docs-alfresco/identity-service/1.2/tutorial/sso/kerberos.md

 ### Clustered deployments

 If using a clustered deployment on Kubernetes set `sessionAffinity: ClientIP` on the Alfresco Content Services service so that client requests are passed to the same pod.
-The [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs){: target="_blank"} provides further information on this setting.
+The [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs){:target="_blank"} provides further information on this setting.

 ## Verify the configuration